Hodge type theorems for arithmetic manifolds associated to orthogonal groups: Cohomological Arthur packets

 as a direct factor. \end{enumerate} \end{lem} \begin{proof} 1.
 The representation $\pi$ belongs to $ \prod_{\rm AJ} (\Psi)$ by definition of the Adams-Johnson packets.
-The Langlands parametrization of Vogan-Zuckerman modules is given by \cite[Theorem 6.16]{VZ}.
+Note that the Langlands parametrization of Vogan-Zuckerman modules is given by \cite[Theorem 6.16]{VZ}.
 In the case of unitary groups this is detailed in \cite{BC} where the parametrization is moreover related to Arthur parameters.
-Everything works similarly for orthogonal groups and we get that the $L$-parameter of $\pi$ is $\varphi_{\Psi}$.
+Everything works similarly for orthogonal groups.

 2. If $\pi \in \prod_{\rm AJ} (\Psi ')$ for some Adams-Johnson parameter $\Psi '$ we let $L'$ be the Levi subgroup attached to the parameter $\Psi'$.
 The underlying $(\g , K_0)$-module of $\pi$ is isomorphic to some Vogan-Zuckerman module associated to a $\theta$-stable parabolic algebra whose associated Levi subgroup is $L_{w}'$ for some $w \in S$.
 It first follows from the Vogan-Zuckerman construction that $L$ and $L_{w} '$ can only differ by compact factors.
 But it follows from \cite[Lemma 2.5]{AJ} that all the $L_w'$ ($w \in S$) are inner forms of each other so that the dual group of $L_w'$ may be identified to $L' \- {}^{\vee}$ which therefore contains $\GL(m_1) \times \ldots \times \GL (m_t ) \times G^{\vee}_{N_0}$ as direct factor.
 And Lemma \ref{Lem:S} follows from \S \ref{6.5}. \end{proof}